avinash-mall/graph-rag/README.md

 Overview
 --------

 Graph RAG (Graph Retrieval-Augmented Generation) is a FastAPI application that integrates a Neo4j graph database with OpenAI’s language models and an embedding API.
-The primary purpose of the application is to process and index document contents (such as PDF, DOCX, and TXT files), build a knowledge graph, and provide various search functionalities (global, local, cypher, and drift search) over the indexed data.
-The application also uses advanced techniques like text chunking, community detection, and dynamic Cypher query generation to answer user queries based solely on the content in the graph.
+Its primary purpose is to process and index document contents (e.g., PDF, DOCX, and TXT files), build a knowledge graph, and provide various search functionalities over the indexed data.
+The application leverages advanced techniques such as text chunking, community detection, dynamic Cypher query generation, and hierarchical query synthesis to answer user queries based solely on the graph content.

 Table of Contents
 -----------------